How to Solve Plex and MKV Incompatible Issues?

 That is to say, some of your MKV files with DTS audio, as Plex claim: DTS audio is not currently supported directly.
 Content with DTS audio will have the audio automatically transcoded to either AAC (default) or AC3 (if the Dolby Digital (AC3) receiver capability preference is enabled) by the Plex Media Server in order to preserve the surround sound audio channels.

-Transcode MKV to compatible Video Encoding
+Transcode MKV to Plex Compatible Video Format

 To fix the issues, the easy option is to encode/re-encode the MKV videos to a more friendly format with Plex.
 Along with some help from third party programs, it can be done effortlessly.
 Here I will take Brorsoft Video Converter Ultimate (Mac Version) for instance to show you how to transcode MKV files for Plex streaming without any problem.